dmatlack/chip8/README.md

 Chip8 Emulator
 ==============

-Currently working except for sound and keypress events.
+Currently working except for sound.

 Here's some screenshots of the emulator: